zwgold/eecs591-2pc-impl/README.md

 # 2-Phase Commit C++ Implementation
 This implementation of 2 Phase Commit (2PC) is a basic example to use for our EECS 591 Project focusing on eBPF optimizations based on the Electrode paper.
-(Originally designed for optimizing Multi-Paxos)
+(Originally designed for optimizing Multi-Paxos.)
+This README will also discuss the extensions done to Electrode to accompany this project.

 ## Structure
 ### `topology.py`